This is the kayak

 I always leave the bulkheads open when storing them.
 I also keep them well out of the sun.
 They will live in the garage after my studio is finished

-The first thing I did was attach two eye bolts on the bottom bracket of the truck rack.
-I sprayed bio-shield on them to prevent rusting.
+I did was attach two eye bolts on the bottom bracket of the truck rack.
+I

 I constructed the a frame from cedar because of it's weathering capabilities.
 The original cedar materials rack has been there eight years with no problems.
 It is hinged in 3 places for flat storage.
 I added strips of wood on the base so it mortised into the materials rack.
 I also secure it with a parachute cord.
 All of the exposed wood is covered with a closed cell foam.
 I used waterproof wood glue + stainless screws and brass bolts for joining the wood and hardware(brass).